okar0/okar0/README.md

 # About Me:
-I’m currently working on an effective lap simulator for the UF Formula SAE Team using ML to create a transient tyre model using the HiPerGator.<br>I’m looking to collaborate on ML/AI projects.<br>From Poland
+I’m currently working on an effective lap simulator for the UF Formula SAE Team using ML to create a transient tyre model using the HiPerGator
+I’m looking to collaborate on ML/AI projects
+From Poland 🇵🇱

 ## Socials: